JosephBARBIERDARNAL/drawarrow/README.md

 `drawarrow` provides 2 functions:

 - `fig_arrow()`: draw an arrow on a Matplotlib figure (e.g. the whole chart)
-- `ax_arrow()`: draw an arrow on Matplotlib axe (e.g. a subplot)
+- `ax_arrow()`: draw an arrow on Matplotlib axes (e.g. a subplot)

-The difference between mainly lies in their coordinates.
+The difference between those functions mainly lies in their coordinates.
 An arrow on a Figure would usually be between 0 and 1 for both x and y axis.
 However, when drawing an arrow on an Axes, it's on the data coordinates.

 Those functions have a set a common arguments:

-- `tail_position`: position of the tail of the arrow (on the figure/axes)
+- `tail_position` (array-like of length 2): position of the tail of the arrow (on the figure/axes)
-- `head_position`: position of the head of the arrow (on the figure/axes)
+- `head_position` (array-like of length 2): position of the head of the arrow (on the figure/axes)
 - `invert` (bool, default to False): whether to invert or not the angle of the arrow (only used if `radius`!=0)
 - `radius` (float, default to 0.1):
 - `color`: color of the arrow,